What is sterilization?

 Industries that rely on this the most are:

 - Pharmaceutical industry

 Not only does proper cleaning keep products safe for people, but it may allow for some products to be used again.
-Safety and cost benefits are often the reasons that thorough cleaning is so important.
+Safety and cost benefits are common reasons sterilization methods are used.

 So how do they compare?
 Below you will find out more about both options and what they mean for business.

 - Which materials work best with each process?

 - What are the pros and cons?

 - Which process is right for your product

 - Why one process may be better than the others

 - How the pros and cons impact the end result